smartnuance/flutter-admin-kit/README.md

 Build a generative, customized admin for all platforms.
 Nice to use and nice to extend.

+Learn more in the [introductory blog post & videos](http://localhost:9000/blog/flutter-admin-kit/) from the creator.

 **Feature highlights:**

 Declarative routing via global state: